steven-hill/Quotes/README.md

 ### Technical details
 - This app was written in Swift 5.9, on Xcode 15.4.
 - Almost entirely SwiftUI.
-UIKit was used for the UIActivityController on iPad.
+UIKit was used for the UIActivityViewController on iPad.
 - The deployment target is iOS 17.5.
 - MVVM, Core Data and Swift concurrency.